 (Note - For large holes, you should make the patch screen 1or even 2 inches larger than the diameter of the hole in the screen.)

 To mend a hole in the screen door, place the patch screen over the hole and begin interweaving the pieces of wire mesh together as neatly as possible.
 You can use your fingers to blend the strands of the wire mesh screen as needed.
 Once you have woven the pieces of the new patch screen into the hole, use small amounts of contact cement to attach the new patch screen.

 How to Replace the Entire Door Screen

 Remove the aluminum screen door from the hinges, and then set the door on a flat work surface.

 Measure the height and width of the screen opening on the door.
-Then, transfer the measurements to your replacement screen and cut to size with a pair of heavy duty scissors or shears.
+Then, transfer the measurements to your replacement screen and cut them to size with a pair of heavy-duty scissors or shears.

-(Note - Add about 1 inch to the height and width measurements before cutting)
+(Note - Add about one inch to the height and width measurements before cutting)